jaysonbucy/portfolio-kami/about.md

 In 2008 after spending 15 years doing hardware, networking, and security I decided I wanted to break into software so at 35 I enrolled in college for Computer Science.
 Graduating in 2011 I soon found employment at the [Samuel Roberts Nobel Foundation](https://www.noble.org/) as a maintenance programmer.

-Just a year later I started working for [LegalShield](https://www.legalshield.com) as and application analyst where I am still currently employed to this day!
+Just a year later I started working for [LegalShield](https://www.legalshield.com) as an application analyst and eventually a software engineer.

+Five long years later I joined a brand new team forming at [TBS Factoring](https://www.tbsfactoring.com/) as the sole software engineer creating a Python Flask API to serve both web and mobile applications.

 In my spare time I am the husband of the most amazing wife in the world and the father of the best daughter in the world.
 Oh, and I throw heavy things like trees around for fun sometimes in the Highland Games.